Skip to main content

 opts.headers

-headers: { ... } - hash with headers, header name is set in lowercase, you can also specify cookie.
+headers: { ... } - hash with headers, header name is set in lower case, you can include cookie.

 Example: